+PROVINCIAL LETTERS OF UNDERSTANDING/INTENT

+LETTER OF UNDERSTANDING NO. 1

+Re: Designation of Provincial and Local Matters

+Appendix 1 - Provincial Matters

+Appendix 2 - Local Matters

+LETTER OF UNDERSTANDING No. 2

+Re: Agreed Understanding of the Term Teacher Teaching on Call

+LETTER OF UNDERSTANDING No. 3. a

+Re: Section 4 of Bill 27 .
+120

+Education Services Collective Agreement Act

-LETTER OF UNDERSTANDING No. 3.b -
+LETTER OF UNDERSTANDING No. 3.b

-Re: Section 27.4 Education Services Collective Agreement Act 126
+Re: Section 27.4 Education Services Collective Agreement Act

-LETTER OF UNDERSTANDING No. 4 127
+LETTER OF UNDERSTANDING No. 4

-Re: Employment Equity - Aboriginal Employees 127
+Re: Employment Equity - Aboriginal Employees

-LETTER OF UNDERSTANDING No. 5 128
+LETTER OF UNDERSTANDING No. 5

-Re: Teacher Supply and Demand Initiatives 128
+Re: Teacher Supply and Demand Initiatives

 LETTER OF UNDERSTANDING No. 6

-Re: Article C.2. - Porting of Seniority - Separate Seniority Lists 132
+Re: Article C.2. - Porting of Seniority - Separate Seniority Lists

-LETTER OF UNDERSTANDING No. 7
+LETTER OF UNDERSTANDING No. 7 .137

-Re: Article C.2 - Porting of Seniority & Article G.1 Portability of Sick Leave - Simultaneously Holding g
+Re: Article C.2 - Porting of Seniority & Article G.1 Portability of Sick Leave - Simultaneously Holdin

 Part-Time Appointments in Two Different Districts

 LETTER OF UNDERSTANDING No. 8

 Re: Article C.2 - Porting of Seniority - Laid off Teachers who are Currently on the Recall List

 LETTER OF UNDERSTANDING No. 9

 Re: Provincial Extended Health Benefit Plan

 Appendix A to Letter of Understanding No. 9

-LETTER OF UNDERSTANDING No. 10
+LETTER OF UNDERSTANDING No. 10 .145

-Re: Committee to discuss teacher compensation issues

-LETTER OF UNDERSTANDING No. 11

-Re: TTOC call-out and hiring practices

-LETTER OF UNDERSTANDING No. 12

-Re: Secondary teachers' preparation time

-LETTER OF UNDERSTANDING No. 13

-Re: Adult Educators' preparation time

-LETTER OF UNDERSTANDING No. 14

-Re: Economic Stability Dividend

-LETTER OF UNDERSTANDING No. 15 149

-Re: Recruitment and Retention for Teachers at Elementary Beaverdell and Big White Elementary
+Re: Recruitment and Retention for Teachers at Elementary Beaverdell and Big White Elementary School .
+145

-School

-LETTER OF UNDERSTANDING NO. 16(a)

-Re: Article C.4 TTOC Employment - Melding Exercise

-LETTER OF UNDERSTANDING NO. 16(b)

-LETTER OF UNDERSTANDING NO. 16(c)
+LETTER OF UNDERSTANDING NO. 11

-Re: Article C.4 TTOC Employment - TTOC Experience Credit Transfer within a District 153

-TEACHER NOTICE: LOU 16(c) - TTOC EXPERIENCE TRANSFER REQUEST - FORM A
+TEACHER NOTICE: LOU 11 - TTOC EXPERIENCE TRANSFER REQUEST - FORM A

 Re: August 31 st transfers for TTOC experience accrued up to and including June 30 th

-TEACHER NOTICE: LOU 16(c) - TTOC EXPERIENCE TRANSFER REQUEST - FORM B 156
+TEACHER NOTICE: LOU 11 - TTOC EXPERIENCE TRANSFER REQUEST - FORM B

-Re: December 31 st transfers for TTOC experience accrued up to and including November 15 th 156
+Re: December 31 st transfers for TTOC experience accrued up to and including November 15 th

+LETTER OF UNDERSTANDING NO. 12

+Re: Agreement Regarding Restoration of Class Size, Composition, Ratios and Ancillary Language . .
+150

+LETTER OF UNDERSTANDING NO. 13 .
+158

+Re: Section 53 - Joint Consultation and Adjustment Opportunities .
+158

+LETTER OF UNDERSTANDING NO. 14 .160

+Re: Cultural Leave for Aboriginal Employees .
+160

+LETTER OF UNDERSTANDING NO. 15

+Re: Maternity/Pregnancy Supplemental Employment Benefits

+LETTER OF UNDERSTANDING NO. 16

+Re: Early Career Mentorship .
+162

 LETTER OF UNDERSTANDING NO. 17

-Re: Education Fund and Impact of the Court Cases 157
+Re: Potential Grievance Resolution .
+163